 PATH has established principles relating to responsible conduct in governance, workforce environment, research, collaboration, financial stewardship, intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.
-These principles guide our work in accordance with our Code of Ethics, Governance, and Responsibility.
+We have also established policies on harassment and retaliation, workplace bullying, child safeguarding, and trafficking in persons.
+These principles and policies guide our work in accordance with our Code of Ethics, Governance, and Responsibility.

 In all aspects of our work, PATH adopts applicable and good-practice governance rules and principles.
 These include both the United States and other countries’ rules regarding how nonprofit organizations are organized, how they are governed, and how they conduct their affairs.
 PATH strives for robust decision-making, transparency, and reporting for the legal entities we have established to conduct our operations.
 PATH is committed to gender equity; geographic, ethnic, and racial diversity; and inclusion of people with disabilities in the composition of our board.